 Supplemental material containing very large datasets should be cited in the text with a URL to the material hosted on an author-affiliated website or data repository or may appear with a note that the data is available upon request to the author.

-Each table should be inserted on a separate page at the end of the document with the table number, title, and legend indicated.
-Table legends should be inserted below the table and should not be included inside the table.
-Tables should be created using Word and the "Insert Table" command.
-Please use Arial or Times New Roman font, no smaller than 10 point.
+Tables should be cited in numerical order in the text (Table 1, Table 2, etc.), and each table should be inserted after the References section, with the corresponding table number, a title, and a legend.
+Table legends should appear beneath the table, not within the table.
+Tables should be created using Word and the "Insert Table" command, with no hard returns.
+Please use Arial or Times New Roman font, no smaller than 10 points.

 Diabetes Care uses digital publishing methods throughout the production process.
 If your article is accepted, it will be published in both the print and online journal.
 The following sections provide information on how to format your figures to ensure the best possible reproduction of your images.